1944 Penny Value: What Is A 1944 Wheat Penny Worth? Find Out Here

 What About That Rare 1944 Steel Penny?

-This resulted in the creation of perhaps less than 2 dozen or so 1944 steel pennies — fewer than the similar, yet converse error that resulted in the minting of about 25 copper 1943 pennies, also considered a great rarity.
+This resulted in the creation of less than 2 dozen or so 1944 steel pennies.
+(This is even fewer than the similar, yet converse error that resulted in the minting of about 25 copper 1943 pennies — which are also considered extremely rare.)

 Many folks call them 1944 silver pennies, but there is no silver in the 1944 cent.
-They’re zinc-plated steel, just the same as the 1943 cent.
+They’re zinc-plated steel pennies — just the same as the 1943 cent.

 A lot of collectors get excited when they find a silver colored 1944 cent — thinking they found the rare 1944 steel penny.
 But in virtually every case, what they have are silver-colored 1944 copper cents.

-It’s really easy to tell if you have a 1944 steel penny or 1944 copper cent:
+How to tell if you have a 1944 steel penny vs. a copper penny:

-• If your 1944 penny sticks to a magnet, it’s a steel cent and is rare.
+• If your 1944 penny sticks to a magnet, it’s a steel cent and it’s rare.

-• If your 1944 penny does NOT stick to a magnet, it’s made from copper and is common.
+• If your 1944 penny does NOT stick to a magnet, it’s made from copper and it’s common.

 Another test you can conduct on your 1944 pennies is to weigh them:

-• If they measure in at 3.11 grams each (more or less), they’re of the ordinary copper variety; 1944 steel pennies weigh 2.7 grams.
+• If they measure in at 3.11 grams each (more or less), they’re of the ordinary copper variety.
+All 1944 steel pennies weigh around 2.7 grams.

-If you have a 1944 penny that’s silver colored, looks like it’s made from steel, is magnetic, and weighs about 2.7 grams, it’s worth having it certified by a 3rd-party coin authentication service to determine if you have a real 1944 penny!
+If you have a 1944 penny that’s silver colored, looks like it’s made from steel, is magnetic, and weighs about 2.7 grams… then it’s worth having your coin certified by a 3rd-party coin authentication service to determine if you have a real 1944 penny!

-Besides the metallic composition of the coin, what’s the biggest difference between a 1944 steel cent and a 1944 copper penny?
-The value.
+Besides the metallic composition of the coin, the biggest difference between a 1944 steel penny and a 1944 copper penny is the value.

-Read on to see the huge spread in price between a common, worn 1944 penny and any 1944 steel penny.
+Read on to see the huge spread in price between a common, circulated 1944 wheat penny and any 1944 steel penny.

 Here are the details: